 Continuous compulsory third-party insurance (CTP) is a requirement for vehicle registration in the ACT.
 If insurance coverage lapses or is cancelled, the vehicle’s registration is suspended until reinstated.

-Legal requirements for selling an unregistered car
+What are the legal requirements for selling an unregistered car in Canberra?

 Proof of ownership